 In the course of preparation for a high school dance grand idealizations start to form about the big night.
-After months of flipping through the latest issues of Teen Vogue, YM and Cosmo Girl, teenaged girls have romanticized expectations that their dates will be dashing, debonair and chivalrous, just like the handsome male models that grace the glossy pages of the magazines.
-Teenaged boys on the other hand, are for the most part, just looking to get through the evening and hope to get lucky.
+After months of flipping through the latest issues of Teen Vogue, YM and Cosmo Girl, teenaged girls have romanticized expectations that their dates will be dashing, debonair and chivalrous, just like the handsome male models that grace the glossy magazine pages.
+Teenaged boys, on the other hand, are just looking to get through the evening and hope to get lucky.

-Once the event is in full swing and hundreds of high school couples pack the dance floor, the combined scent of over-applied perfume and cologne, sweat and the odor of bare feet intensifies and looms over the dance floor with enormous pungency.
-After spending lengthy time grinding against their dates, song after song, to the steady beat of Hip Hop music, boys’ testosterone levels surge, causing a hormonal euphoria that takes over an ability to control the “appropriate” placement of hands.
+As soon as the event is in full swing and hundreds of high school couples pack the dance floor, the combined scent of over-applied perfume and cologne, sweat and bare feet intensifies and looms over the dance floor with enormous pungency.
+After spending lengthy time grinding against their dates to the steady beat of Hip Hop music, boys’ testosterone levels surge, causing a hormonal euphoria that takes over an ability to control the “appropriate” placement of hands.
 While some girls may reprimand their dates for these advances, others girls unabashedly invite them.